 Data suggests that women are less likely to raise their hands for bigger roles and that they are more likely to be passed over for men whose potential is perceived to be greater, even when women are better qualified.
 So their bosses need to be much more proactive in helping women identify and act on potential promotions — and in advocating for them throughout the hiring process.

 Ultimately, this is about changing organizational cultures in support of gender diversity, and senior executives are best positioned to lead that effort.
+Learn more about why talented women leaders need sponsors.

 2. Deliver challenging assignments.